 Viruses transmitted by insects (arthropods), also called arboviruses, are among the most common causative agents of infectious diseases in humans.
 In recent decades, they have become a growing problem worldwide.
 Epidemics of vector-borne viral diseases have increased especially in tropical and subtropical regions.
 But even in the temperate latitudes of Europe, such as in Germany, the number of infections with arboviruses such as West Nile virus (WNV) or tick-bite encephalitis (TBE) virus is now increasing every year.
 One reason for this is that the summers are getting warmer and longer.
 Warm temperatures favour the spread of virus vectors, mostly mosquitoes or ticks, to the north.

 With higher temperatures and milder winters, the number of disease transmissions by ticks is also increasing.
 Even ticks native to our latitudes, such as the common wood tick (Ixodes ricinus), pose a significant public health problem in Germany.
 In 2020, the RKI reported a record number of 712 TBE cases in Germany.
 In the cooler temperatures in the following year the number dropped again by 50 per cent.
-In the past, southern Germany in particular was considered a risk area for the transmission of TBE virus (TBEV), but now parts of Hesse, Thuringia, Saxony and Lower Saxony have also been designated as risk areas by the RKI.
+In the past, southern Germany in particular was considered a risk area for the transmission of TBE virus (TBEV), but now parts of more northern states like Hesse, Thuringia, Saxony, Brandenburg and even Lower Saxony have also been designated as risk areas by the RKI.

 In addition, a new exotic mosquito species has been spreading in Germany for years: the Asian tiger mosquito.
 While the tiger mosquito was first detected sporadically in southern Germany in 2007, larger populations are now also found in other regions such as Berlin during the summer months.
 Tiger mosquitoes act as vectors for dengue, Zika and Chikungunya viruses (DENV, ZIKV and CHIKV, respectively).
 So far, however, autochthonous cases of dengue, Zika and Chikungunya fever have not yet occurred in Germany and currently the risk of infection is considered by experts to be relatively low.